TEAM

 he/him/his

 John Kearney serves as the Senior Director of Residency, Growth and Innovation for the PEBC Teacher Residency.
-In that capacity, he works to recruit a talented and diverse cohort of pre-service teachers in urban and rural settings throughout Colorado as well as support the vast network of PEBC alumni.
+In that capacity, he works to expand the impact of the residency program both throughout Colorado and nationally.
+John is focused on removing barriers and creating access to the education profession especially for groups who have historically been marginalized from teaching.

 Prior to joining PEBC, John taught middle and high school social studies in the Aurora Public Schools.
 During his time as a classroom teacher John served as a mentor teacher in the PEBC Teacher Residency.
 He holds a bachelor’s degree in corporate communications from Elon University and a master’s degree in curriculum and instruction from The University of Colorado-Denver.